The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Proofs of Results in Sections , and Omitted from the Text

 Therefore blue workers get relatively more referrals per capita than green workers.
 Consequently, blue workers have a lower probability of not getting a referral and thus have a higher employment rate at the end of the period than greens.
 By Lemma~\ref{lem:extreme}, letting $e_b^t=\overline{e}_b=\frac{n_b}{n}$ and $\tilde{e}_b^t=e_b^t$, we have

 i.e., the employment of blue workers is decreasing whenever $\frac{e_b^t}{e_g^t}>\frac{e_b}{e_g}$.
-As the employment of blue workers is bounded below, because per capita it is always greater than that of green workers, it must converge, and therefore converges to the unique fixed point. \end{proof} \begin{proof}[Proof of Proposition~\ref{lemma:inequality_and_productivity}]
+As the employment of blue workers is bounded below, because per capita it is always greater than that of green workers, it must converge, and therefore converges to the unique fixed point. \end{proof}